 I am currently a Lecturer in the Government Department at Harvard University and a Visiting Scholar at the Center for European and Mediterranean Studies at New York University.
 I received my Ph.D. in Government from Harvard University in 2013.

 My specific research interests lie in pursuing an interdisciplinary analysis of the international, political, and economic dynamics affecting immigrant and minority integration, primarily with respect to flows from the Middle East/North Africa to the United States and Western Europe.
 I have worked on a number of projects examining the presence of Islam in Western Europe, the influence of remittances on integration, immigrant inequality vis-à-vis comparative welfare states, and minority political violence and ethnic conflict.
 My current book project, When Cities Fight Back: Minorities, Local Politics and Conflict, examines the conditions under which religious or ethnic minorities engage in violent conflict as a means of political expression in France, the UK, Netherlands and the United States.

 Originally, I hail from Los Angeles, California and did my undergraduate work in Political Science at UC Berkeley.
-In addition to my interest in politics, I enjoy spending most of my free time (and money) traveling and have already visited many countries in Europe, the Middle East, Africa, and Asia.
-My next scheduled adventure will be Bhutan 2013.
-I currently commute between my work in Cambridge, MA and my husband and cat in Brooklyn, NY.
+In addition to my interest in politics, I enjoy traveling and have already visited many countries in Europe, the Middle East, Africa, and Asia.
+My next scheduled adventure will be Easter Island and hiking the Torres del Paine, Chile 2014.